ezzydoveyrn/yrn-stores/readMe.md

 ## Features

 - 🛒 **Add to Cart**: Users can add items to their shopping cart.
+- 🛒 **Remove Cart Items**: Users can remove items from their shopping cart.
 - 🔢 **Cart Quantity Update**: The total cart quantity updates dynamically in the header.
 - 💾 **Local Storage**: Cart items persist even after refreshing the page.
 - 🔍 **Search Functionality**: Users can search for products dynamically.